Beylerbeyi event: Rebellion

 The janissaries revolted demanding a rise in their salary.
 They further asked for the execution of two Ottoman civil servants.
 One of them, Mahmut Efendi, was the chief treasurer (defterdar).
 The other one was Doğancı Mehmet Pasha, the beylerbey (high governor) of Rumeli who was accused of being the sultan's advisor in devaluation.
 Although the sultan initially tried to protect his prestige and two of his subordinates, he finally gave up.
 At the end of the negotiations, the salaries were increased and the two civil servants were sacrificed.
 They were immediately killed by the janissaries.
 The Grand Vizier Kanijeli Siyavuş Pasha was fortunate, for he was only dismissed from his post.

 Following the rebellion of janissaries the sipahis also revolted demanding a rise in their salaries.
 But during the negotiations in the palace yard, an unidentified person in the crowd gave a command to attack the sipahis and the bostanjis (palace guards) caught sipahis off guard, killing about 400 of them.
 This ended the sipahi rebellion.

-Istanbul riots
+Constantinople riots

 The Beylerbey incident was the first example of military revolts, in which civil servants were killed by soldiers.
 In the following years, a number of civil servants and even the sultan (Osman II) in one case, were killed in more serious riots by soldiers.
-Historians call such riots and rebellions Istanbul rebellions (İstanbul İsyanları).
+Historians call such riots and rebellions Constantinople rebellions (İstanbul İsyanları).